dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Comment body has to be a pre element or behave like one I think
+- Put maxComments back to a realistic value (used to be 10)
 - My dialogs need some animating, [the MDN article has info about it](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog)
 - Test all the dialog stuff on Firefox, not super sure about the positionning antics
 - Use the comment I return from CommentDialog and add it to the list immediately?